-There are many different types of supplemental fiber and they are all over the counter.
-For the younger children, the powder form might be the best choice as it can easily be mixed in liquid.
-For the older child, who can swallow pills, the tablet or capsule form is probably the easiest.
-For the child somewhere “inbetween”, perhaps the wafers would be the best choice (in our practice, we call the fiber wafers “Scooby Snacks”).
+There are many different types of supplemental fiber.
+For younger children, the powder form might be the best choice as it can easily be mixed in liquid.
+For older ones who can swallow pills, the tablet or capsule form is probably easiest.
+For kids somewhere in between, wafers might be the best choice.
+(In our practice, we call the fiber wafers "Scooby Snacks.")

-Remember, the fluid/fiber ratio is important!
+The fluid/fiber ratio is important!
 Not enough fluid with the fiber can make constipation worse.
-If using the wafers or tablets, it is best to have the child drink the liquid first and then give them the fiber (that way if they don't drink all the liquid you can give them less fiber).
-Of the powders, benefiber, seems to dissolve the best in water/juice and; therefore, more palatable to small children.
+If using the wafers or tablets, it's best to have the child drink the liquid first and then give them the fiber.
+(That way if they don't drink all the liquid, you can give them less fiber.)
+Of the powders, Benefiber seems to dissolve the best in water or juice, which makes it more palatable to small children.
 Benefiber is available over the counter at any local pharmacy or may be ordered directly through from the company that produces it.
-You may call (800) 828-9194 to order it.

 Regular activity helps prevent constipation by stimulating the peristaltic motility.
 It is important to encourage the young person to continue a daily exercise program, which may include wheel chair activities such as push-ups and transfers.
 A physical therapist can help develop an exercise program.
 Also the physical therapist or social worker can provide information regarding community agencies that provide recreational activities for individuals with a physical disability such as; wheelchair racing, basketball, dancing, tennis, skiing.